How to make a "sail" component for the wind plane by rotating a 1-station component 90 degrees:

-Model Converter (MC) can rotate a single-station component 90 degrees so that it becomes a profile looking just like the original station.
-To do this use,
+If want to create a two dimensional SAIL component, Model Converter (MC) can rotate a single-station component 90° so that it becomes a longitudunal SAIL part.
+In profile view, this part would look just like the original transverse station.

-The usual way of looking at a station has the negative (port) side on the left, while the usual way of looking at a profile has the negative (forward) side on the right.
+Transverse stations have the negative (port) side on the left.
+The profile station will have the negative (forward) side on the right.
 Therefore, if a station is drawn looking like the profile it will turn out to be reversed longitudinally after the rotation.
 This can be avoided by drawing the station as if it were the profile seen from the port side, or it can be corrected later using the REVERSE feature in Part Maker.

 It is best to give the station location a slightly nonzero value (note that the station location will become the transverse offset of the sail component).
 If fitting to the deck is necessary this ensures that the fit operation will work properly.